-Emily hails from Willsboro, New York, and is a music major, with two minors in French and business.
+Emily hails from Willsboro, New York, and was a music major, with two minors in French and business.
 She’s been interested in music since the age of 9 after simultaneously taking lessons in piano and clarinet.
 Starting as a music minor, she switched to the major after a few classes and participating in multiple ensembles.
-As a member of the Cardinal Pickers, she puts her skills to good use, playing different venues around the North Country.
+As a former member of the Cardinal Pickers, she put her skills to good use, playing different venues around the North Country.

-In her own words: “In my opinion, the most effective element of the music curriculum at SUNY Plattsburgh is its flexibility to have room for so many of the other musical activities that are available!
+“In my opinion, the most effective element of the music curriculum at SUNY Plattsburgh is its flexibility to have room for so many of the other musical activities that are available!
 It’s not just about studying the technicals of music, but the opportunities to perform with your classmates, and even alone that help you become a better and more confident musician.
-I am able to perform with the symphonic band, clarinet choir, take clarinet lessons, and even have off-campus performances with the Bluegrass Club, which I am president of!
+I was able to perform with the symphonic band, clarinet choir, take clarinet lessons, and even have off-campus performances with the Bluegrass Club, which I was president of!
 There are so many aspects of music and Plattsburgh allows you to explore them all!”

 Daniel de Cranie-Pierre, Class of 2016

-While at Plattsburgh, Daniel has been featured as “Curly” in Rodgers and Hammerstein’s Oklahoma!, “King Melchior” in Gian Carlo Menotti’s opera in one act, Amahl and the Night Visitors, and “Mitch Mahoney” in the 25th Annual Putnam County Spelling Bee.
-Most recently, Daniel was the Richard Maltby, Jr. Award-winner for Musical Theatre Excellence at the Region 1 Kennedy Center American College Theatre Festival.
-He has received a full scholarship from KCACTF to attend the Broadway Theatre Project Summer Institute 2016, “the world’s most prestigious musical theatre arts education program for college students” (Playbill).
+While at Plattsburgh, Daniel was featured as “Curly” in Rodgers and Hammerstein’s Oklahoma!, “King Melchior” in Gian Carlo Menotti’s opera in one act, Amahl and the Night Visitors, and “Mitch Mahoney” in the 25th Annual Putnam County Spelling Bee.
+Daniel was the Richard Maltby, Jr. Award-winner for Musical Theatre Excellence at the Region 1 Kennedy Center American College Theatre Festival.
+He received a full scholarship from KCACTF to attend the Broadway Theatre Project Summer Institute 2016, “the world’s most prestigious musical theatre arts education program for college students” (Playbill).